wahabaftab/wahabaftab.github.io/_posts/2017-01-16-Colour_Blind_Site.md

 </p>

 <p class="inner-page">
-This helps me and can help others in deciding what to watch next!
 You can check the code below!
 </p>

 <h4><b><a href="https://github.com/wahabaftab/Blogging-Site-for-ColourBlind">Code</a></b></h4>